savi-vitor00/cancun-hotel/README.md

-# Booking Management App for cancun-hotel
+# Booking Management API for cancun-hotel

+# What to expect from the API